-Grove City was named a Tree City USA community for the 26th consecutive year by the Arbor Day Foundation.
+Grove City was named a Tree City USA community for the 30th consecutive year by the Arbor Day Foundation.
 The Tree City USA award recognizes more than 3,500 communities nationwide, with a combined population of 150 million that meet tree conservation goals as part of their community forestry program.

 Each year, the Grove City Service Department Urban Forestry staff and Grove City Tree Commission volunteers work to promote comprehensive tree care, tree education and community pride at the EcoFest and throughout the City.
-For 2019, the focus is pruning trees in Grove City parks and keeping our tree canopy healthy.

-This marks Ohio’s 39th consecutive year as the top Tree City USA state, according to the Ohio Department of Natural Resources’ (ODNR) Division of Forestry.
+This marks Ohio’s 42nd consecutive year as the top Tree City USA state, according to the Ohio Department of Natural Resources’ (ODNR) Division of Forestry.

 For information regarding tree care or the Grove City Tree Commission, visit the Urban Forestry page or call the Grove City Service Department at 614-277-1100.

 Then and Now – The Centuries-Old Mighty White Oak

 Though the arms of one individual alone cannot wrap completely around its more than 132-inch circumference, the historic white oak tree on the grounds of the new Beulah Park Middle School did receive hugs of preservation during the school’s recent construction.

 The City of Grove City and South-Western City School District enlisted the exceptional services of Ahlum & Arbor Tree Preservation to ensure the health of the oak.
 According to the Ohio Department of Natural Resources Division of Forestry, the tree is likely more than 220 years old and thought to be one of the oldest — if not the oldest — tree in Grove City.